Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/HDRP-Sample-Content.md

 - Island: Demonstrates waves, foam, and the water excluder.
 - Rain: Demonstrates how to add pertubations to the normals using shader graph.
 - Waterline: Demonstrates how to override rendering of the waterline using a [Custom Pass](Custom-Pass.md).
+- Cave: Demonstrates how to use the caustics texture in a sphere projection shader using a [Custom Pass](Custom-Pass.md).
+- CurrentWithSplines: Demonstrates how to use the Spline package to control current and deformation in realtime.

 ## Environment samples